 We created this guide in collaboration Violeta-Loredana Pascal, an entrepreneur, mentor and public relations trainer from Romania who works with clients worldwide.
 She loves to travel, discover new places and cultures.
 Loredana shares her travelling experiences and tips on Travel – Moments in Time and Earth’s Attractions.
 We’re happy she agreed to share her passion and knowledge of Bucharest as our local city expert for this Where to Stay in Bucharest Guide!

 Disclosure: This Where to Stay in Bucharest Guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
 You don’t pay anything extra, and it helps us cover our costs.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 Bucharest, Romania’s capital and my hometown, is a wonderful European city that will surprise you in a nice way!
 It used to be known as Little Paris, and you’ll surely see why on your visit.